Quill-Learning/AgenticAI-and-Fabric/LabDemo001-Refined.md

 2.  **Sign in:** Log in with the lab credentials provided to you (these should have at least Contributor rights in the tenant for the lab).
 Once signed in, you will see the Fabric home or your last used workspace.
 3.  **Open Workspaces menu:** In the left-hand navigation pane, click on **Workspaces** (this is where all your workspaces are listed).
 4.  **Create a new workspace:** Click **+ New workspace**.
 This opens a form to create a workspace.
-5.  **Name the workspace:** Enter a name for your workspace, for example: `CopilotLabWorkspaceDemo1` (or use any naming convention your instructor/organization provided).
+5.  **Name the workspace:** Enter a name for your workspace, for example: `LabWorkspaceDemo<<LabUserNNN>>` LabUserNNN is the labusername assigned to you.
 Choose a name that clearly identifies it as your lab workspace.
 6.  **Select Fabric capacity:** Expand the **Advanced** or **License mode** section.
-Ensure the workspace’s capacity is set to a **Fabric capacity** (for example, a shared capacity like `F64`).
+Ensure the workspace’s capacity is set to a **Fabric capacity** (for example, a shared capacity like `F64`).  **Make sure to select the capacity "usfablab"**.
 This is crucial because only workspaces on Fabric-capable capacities can use Fabric features (like Lakehouse and Data Factory pipelines).
 Leave this as the default if it’s already a Fabric capacity.
 7.  **Permissions:** Leave the default workspace permissions as-is (unless instructed otherwise).
 By default, you (as the creator) will be the workspace Admin.
 (In a real production scenario, you’d carefully assign roles like Admin, Member, Viewer according to governance policies.
 For this lab, using defaults is fine.)
 8.  **Create the workspace:** Click **Save** or **Create** to provision the new workspace.
 9.  **Verify the workspace is ready:** The workspace should open automatically.
 You should see the workspace name (e.g., “CopilotLabWorkspaceDemo1”) in the top-left corner and an empty list of contents (since we haven’t added anything yet).
 This confirms that your new workspace is active and empty.